1.3. Form of theories: notions, objects and meta-objects

 Components of theories

-Once chosen a logical framework, the content of a theory (or its foundation,
+In a given logical framework, the content of a theory consists in 3

 - A language (vocabulary): list of structure